-Mr Leacock told us authorised operators complete the relevant section of the register every time the equipment is operated.
-The registers reviewed included:
+Rejuvaderm Clinic has a laser register.
+Ms Hicks told us that authorised operators complete the relevant section of the register every time the equipment is operated.
+The register reviewed included:

 - the name of the person treated

 - the date

 - the operator

 - the treatment given

 - the precise exposure

 - any accident or adverse incident